vectorgrp/sil-kit/docs/configuration/extension-configuration.rst

 ========================================

 The Vector SIL Kit Extensions are developed by Vector and provided in binary form.
-To facilitate the lookup of these binaries, specific search paths can be configured in the extensions configuration.
+To facilitate the lookup of these binaries, specific search paths can be configured as explained below.

 Configuration
 --------------------